jonkuhn/jonkuhn.github.io/_posts/2021-06-19-TDD-Part-2-Writing-The-First-Test.md

 - TDD Part 2 - Writing The First Test (you are here)
 - [TDD Part 3 - Writing The Simplest Code To Pass The Test]({% post_url 2021-06-20-TDD-Part-3-Writing-The-Simplest-Code-To-Pass-The-Test %})

-If you are looking to read more about Unit Testing I highly recommend Roy Osherov’s book “The Art Of Unit Testing”.
+If you are looking to read more about Unit Testing I highly recommend Roy Osherove’s book “The Art Of Unit Testing”.
 This book helped shape my thinking on the subject.